 When a burger's done right, you know it -- the smoky, char-grilled outside and the juicy inside, all barely contained within a chewy, toasty roll.
 That's what a burger is all about!
-Here's what you need to know to make the best grilled burgers ever.
-Then keep scrolling and we'll load you up with top recipes for beef burgers, turkey burgers, chicken burgers, and lamb burgers.
+Here's how to grill the perfect hamburger -- plus we'll load you up with top recipes for beef burgers, turkey burgers, chicken burgers, and lamb burgers.

 1. Fat = Flavor.
 Use beef that is no leaner than 85%.
 Meat with a higher fat content will be juicier and more flavorful.
 But be aware, patties from higher fat meat will shrink more when they cook.
 If you shop at a grocery store or a butcher that grinds their own beef, choose coarsely ground beef for juicier burgers with a more pleasing texture.
 For ground chicken and turkey burgers, add a little olive oil to the mixture.